 - Submit the daily reports of the site to the Head Office and report the progress of work to the chief engineer.

-- Collect the ‘No Objection Certificates’ and record drawings with the help of different agencies involved, before handing over the project to the society.
+- Collect the ‘No Objection Certificates’ and record drawings with the help of different agencies involved, before handing over the project to society.

 - Communicate the management decisions and information to the site-subordinate staff.